chandy619/azure-network-protocols/README.md

 <img width="365" alt="image" src="https://github.com/chandy619/azure-network-protocols/assets/144288806/ddbeb87f-d8c5-4613-a21c-4f8288e97f22">
 </p>
 <p>
 Connect to the Windows VM by using Remote Desktop.
-You'll need the VM's public IP address to successfully login.
+You'll need the VM's public IP address, username and password to successfully login.
 From there, install WireShark (Protocol Analyzer Software) to be able to inspect traffic within your local computer.
 </p>
 <br />